Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 • Broad-Spectrum Fluoroquinolone Coverage

-Fix Flox provides ciprofloxacin coverage commonly described as effective against many gram-negative and some gram-positive bacterial pathogens.
-Hobbyists reach for these capsules when dealing with persistent infections that may involve organisms such as Aeromonas, Pseudomonas, Vibrio, or Flavobacterium.
+As a ciprofloxacin fish antibiotic, Fix Flox is generally described as effective against many gram-negative bacteria and some gram-positive ones.
+Aquarists use cipro fish antibiotics like Fix Flox for stubborn infections that may involve organisms such as Aeromonas, Pseudomonas, Vibrio, or Flavobacterium.

 • No Veterinary Prescription Required

-Fix Flox is available over the counter for aquarium and avian use, so you can start treatment promptly without waiting for a prescription.
-For birds, professional veterinary guidance is still strongly recommended to determine the correct dose and duration.
+Fix Flox is sold over the counter, so you can get cipro for fish without a vet prescription and buy fish antibiotics ciprofloxacin online with no prescription required to order.
+For birds, veterinary guidance is still strongly recommended to set the correct dose and duration.

 • Helps Manage Common Aquarium Bacterial Problems

-Hobbyists often choose these capsules when dealing with stubborn fin rot, columnaris-type patches, bacterial gill irritation, ulcer-like sores, red streaking, hemorrhagic septicemia, or dropsy-like swelling that may accompany a bacterial infection.
-It is also highly regarded for treating anemone bacterial infections in a separate hospital tank.
+As an aquarium ciprofloxacin treatment, Fix Flox is often chosen for stubborn fin rot, columnaris-type patches, bacterial gill irritation, ulcer-like sores, red streaking, hemorrhagic septicemia, or dropsy-like swelling tied to a bacterial infection.
+It is also used for anemone bacterial infections in a separate hospital tank.

 • Consistent 500 mg Capsules